oceanhackweek/ohw24_proj_catalog_us/OHW_project_list.md

-# OHW Project Datasets of the Past
+# List of Past OHW Projects

 ## OHW23 Projects
 List of OHW23 projects and datasets used: